dsyer/presos/decks/spring-boot-intro.md

 <i class="icon-off icon-3x"></i> Spring Boot:

-* Focuses attention at a single point (as opposed to large collection of `spring-*` projects)
+* Single point of focus (as opposed to large collection of `spring-*` projects)
 * A tool for getting started very quickly with Spring
 * Common non-functional requirements for a "real" application